-- (a) In accordance with section 12.8.2 of Metrology Procedure: Part A, CLPs for each Profile Area must be prepared by AEMO using interval metering data from a samples of Controlled Load interval meters in accordance with section 11.3.3 and paragraphs (b) and (c). - (b) The sample meters to be installed by the LNSPs must provide remote acquisition of interval metering data. - (c) Two NMIs must be allocated to each sample meter. - (i) One NMI must be used for the interval metering data from the sample meter that is used to prepare the CLP; and - (ii) Where the metering installation has a sample meter and the FRMP for the market load in MSATS is not the LR, a second NMI must be used to transfer the accumulated metering data to which the CLP is applied. - (d) The requirements for one CLP are: - (i) There shall be at least one CLP in each Profile Area. - (ii) An LNSP may introduce a second CLP in its Profile Area. - (iii) If the LNSP does not introduce a second CLP, one CLP must be calculated for all Controlled Loads in a Profile Area, which is based on a sample of Controlled Load Interval Meters. - (iv) For each TI, the CLP must be calculated by Profile Area as follows:
+- (a) In accordance with section 12.8.2 of Metrology Procedure: Part A, CLPs for each Profile Area must be prepared by AEMO using interval metering data from a samples of Controlled Load interval meters in accordance with section 11.3.3 and paragraphs (b) and (c). - (b) The sample meters to be installed by the LNSPs must provide remote acquisition of interval metering data. - (c) Two NMIs must be allocated to each sample meter. - (i) One NMI must be used for the interval metering data from the sample meter that is used to prepare the CLP; and - (ii) the second NMI must be used to transfer the accumulated metering data to which the CLP is applied.

-CLP for a Profile Area for Tlj
+(d) The requirements for one CLP are:

-=
+- (i) There shall be at least one CLP in each Profile Area. - (ii) An LNSP may introduce a second CLP in its Profile Area. - (iii) If the LNSP does not introduce a second CLP, one CLP must be calculated for all Controlled Loads in a Profile Area, which is based on a sample of Controlled Load Interval Meters. - (iv) For each TI, the CLP must be calculated by Profile Area as follows:

-$$\sum{n=1}^{N}$$
+CLP for a Profile Area for TI_j

-(sample meter load in Tlj)n (wf)n
+$$\sum{n=1}^{N}$$ (sample meter load in Tl_j)n (wf)n